TheOtterlord/dogemod/README.md

 > NOTE: DogeMod is a work in progress

-DogeMod is a simple moderation bot for [DogeHouse](https://dogehouse.tv) created by [TheOtterlord](https://github.com/TheOtterlord) to help protect your rooms.
+DogeMod is a simple moderation bot for [DogeHouse](https://dogehouse.tv) created by [TheOtterlord](https://github.com/TheOtterlord) to help protect your room chats.

 DogeMod deletes messages that trigger the profanity filter (uses `bad-words` npm package) and warns the user who sent the message.
-Once `dogehouse.js` adds banning, I will implement it here too.
+You can configure DogeMod to ban a user from the chat after a certain number of infractions.

 ## Set up